Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 ### Disable McMMO

-Like it or not, McMMO is enabled on the server.
-If you absolutely do not want to use McMMO, you may leave the server.
+You can disable McMMO by typing /enable vanilla, and you can enable it by typing /disable vanilla.

 ### Increase player slots

-Mostly likely not.
-This is a small server and a small community, no reason to increase it further.
+Most likely not.
+This is a small server and a small community, there is no reason to increase it further.
 If anything, the player slot might decrease in the future.

 If the server is full, consider buying VIP to join even when the server is full.
 You'll also support the server along the way.

 ### Achievements disabled

-Yes it is.
+Yes, they are.
 No one really cares about them and it's a pain moving thousands of useless files when the time comes.